lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 authorization from the First Presidency for each such sealing.
 He presents the letter at the temple.

 Members are discouraged from asking General Authorities to perform their temple sealing.

-27.3.2.6

-#### Appropriate Clothing for a Temple Sealing

-_Bride’s Dress._ A bride’s dress worn in the temple should be white, modest in design and fabric, and free of elaborate ornamentation.
+Bride’s Dress.A bride’s dress worn in the temple should be white, modest in design and fabric, and free of elaborate ornamentation.
 It also should cover the temple garment.
 Sheer fabric should be lined.

 To be consistent with other dresses worn in the temple, a bride’s dress should have long sleeves or three-quarter sleeves.
 Dresses should not have a train